-It gives us great pleasure to present our sustainability report for the financial year ended 30 June 2019 ("FY2019").
-This is our second sustainability report.
-In this sustainability report, we highlight the peformance of our organisation in FY2019, with particular focus on our commitment to working alongside our valued stakeholders to build a sustainable business based on our resilience and adaptability.
+It gives us great pleasure to present our sustainability report for the financial year ended 30 June 2020 ("FY2020").
+In this sustainability report, we highlight the performance of our organisation in FY2020, with particular focus on our commitment to working alongside our valued stakeholders to build a sustainable business based on our resilience and adaptability.